codeforamerica/clamav-server/README.md

 CLAMMIT_STATUS_CODE      | (Optional) The HTTP status code to return when a virus is found.
 Default is 418 CLAMMIT_MEMORY_THRESHOLD      | (Optional) If the body content-length exceeds this value, it will be written to disk.
 Below it, we'll hold the whole body in memory to improve speed.
 Default is 1Mb
 CLAMMIT_THREADS      | (Optional) Number of CPU threads to use.
 Default is a number of CPUs cores

+## Maintenance and Development
+This system is maintained by Code for America's Platform team.